noamgat/lm-format-enforcer/README.md

 Given a character level parser and a tokenizer prefix tree, we can elegantly and efficiently filter the tokens that the language model is allowed to generate at the next timestep:
 We only traverse the characters that are in BOTH the character level parsing node and the tokenizer prefix tree node.
 This allows us to find all of the tokens (including complex subword tokens such as ```","``` which are critical in JSON parsing).
 We do this recursively on both trees and return all of the allowed tokens.
 When the language model generates a token, we advance the character level parser according to the new characters, ready to filter the next timestep.

+### How is this approach different?
+Why is it good?

+This is not the first library to enforce the output format of a language model.
+However, other similar libraries (such as Guidance, JsonFormer and Outlines) enforce an exact output format.
+This means that the language model is not allowed to control whitespacing, field optionality and field ordering (in the JSON usecase).
+While this seems inconsequencial to humans, it means that the language model may not be generating the JSON formats that it "wants to" generate, and could put its internal states in a suboptimal value, reducing the quality of the output.

+This forces language model users to know the details of the language model they are using (for example - were JSONs minified before pretraining?) and modify the libraries to generate the precise format.

+We avoid this problem by scanning potential next tokens and allowing any token sequence that will be parsed into the output format.
+This means that the language model can control all of theses aspects, and output the token sequence that matches its' style in the most natural way, without requiring the developer to know the details.

 ## Diagnostics - Will I always get good results?